gravitational/teleport/rfd/0085-better-react-testing-remove-default-exports.md

 ================================================================================
 ```

 We should add code coverage to CI in order to track progress.
 One tool we can use for this is
 [Codecov](https://about.codecov.io/), which provide a free plan for open source tools.
 This would provide a useful UI
-for inspecting coverage issues.
-It can also annotate pull requests with coverage issues.

-We should then implement Codecov's status check on pull requests.
-This check should fail if a certain % of the code
-touched by the pull request has not got coverage.
-This means that developers won't be punished for the lack of coverage
-in the existing codebase, as it'll only check the coverage percentage of the changes in the pull request.
+for inspecting coverage issues, and tracking our progress.

 ### How to implement these changes

 From this RFD, all new code to the webapps repo should follow this convention.
-It would take a while to go back through
+An effort to go back and improve coverage
-the existing codebase and make these changes, as it would involve rewriting the tests that already exist.
-An effort to
-improve code coverage would be beneficial, but not a priority.
+for untested parts of the codebase in between project work would help to fix existing tests and improve our codebase.

+Having a robust test suite would ensure that future tests are written well, as there will be plenty of examples to use.